Q1. What is JSON and why is it widely used in applications?

 In APIs, the client sends a request containing JSON data in the request body.
 The server processes the request and responds with JSON.

-Headers specify Content-Type: application/json.
-JSON ensures structured communication between frontend and backend.
-This flow is the backbone of RESTful services.
+JSON enables structured communication between frontend and backend systems.
+This request-response flow forms the backbone of RESTful services.

 Q4.
 How is JSON converted to Python objects and vice versa?